Lucas-KgN/Lucas-KgN/README.md

 ## Hello!
-My name is Lucas Oliveira.
+My name is Lucas Oliveira

 - 💻 I’m currently working on neutral networks, specifically natural language processing.
 - 📚 I’m currently learning the concepts about LSTM networks and how it works, specifically for processing characters.